Ever wondered how many people visit your website? Or where they come from? Google Analytics 4, or GA4, gives you clear answers you can use right away.

 - File downloads

-To ensure Enhanced Measurement is enabled, go to Admin » Data Streams and select your website.
+To verify Enhanced Measurement, go to Admin » Data Streams and select your website.
+It’s usually turned on by default, but it’s still good to double-check.

 Enabling this feature ensures GA4 can track important events on your site automatically, giving you more detailed insights into user behavior.